 When the bill came back to the House for concurrence with the Senate amendment, rural communities raised concerns about the lack of notification and potential impacts on funding for rural transportation infrastructure.
-CCI has learned that the House will vote to not concur with the Senate amendment, and that the bill will be sent to a conference committee where the amendment in question will either be stripped or altered to protect rural communities.
+The House voted late last week to not concur with the Senate amendment.
+Instead, the bill will be sent to a conference committee where the amendment in question will be stripped and replaced with a CDOT study of TPR boundaries.
+While CCI still has concerns, the membership voted to accept the study concept after a conversation with CDOT representatives.

-Sponsors: Rep. Vigil & Rep. Bacon, and Sen. Winter F. & Sen. Hinrichsen
+Position: Monitor Sponsors: Rep. Vigil & Rep. Bacon, and Sen. Winter F. & Sen. Hinrichsen